-The first time I used Airbnb was during this year when I went on a road trip with my friend to Rochester, NY then to Niagara Falls and then to Toronto, Canada.
+The first time I used Airbnb was when I went on a road trip with my friend to Rochester, NY then to Niagara Falls and then to Toronto, Canada.
 I’ve been hearing about Airbnb for so long now especially from my sister who is a pioneer in using it.
 I refused to pay for $100+ per night to stay at a place while visiting the freezing Canada so this was the perfect opportunity to look right into Airbnb during the trip.
 That’s when I tried Airbnb twice during that trip: one in a bed and breakfast and the other in someone’s home.

 What is Airbnb?

 So what exactly is Airbnb, if you aren’t familiar?
 It’s an online marketplace where you can find temporary rentals of other people’s homes, hostels, bed and breakfasts and even hotel rooms.
 While I am not adamant about always staying in a hotel when I travel, I believe renting someone’s home for a lot cheaper is what I would prefer because I travel for the experiences of what that place I have traveled to has to offer, not where I am sleeping.
 Over the years, I have grown to love nature more and to be grateful for what I have instead of wanting what I don’t have and wanting luxury.

 Airbnb is great because there’s so much places you can find that suits your comfort level of how you would like to live.
 They also have rentals that offer luxurious accommodations like a balcony view, pool and sometimes pretty rooms that you can lounge around in.